tywil04/rails-todo/README.md

 Rails Todo App Using Turbo Streams

-This application has a crude form of WebAuthn as testing
+This application has a crude form of WebAuthn as testing.
+As of current, no error messages are shown.

 To run this project:
 ```